Read Beyond the Beaten Path Youth Bookmark Contest | April 1-30th

 We want your short script submissions!
 This summer we are going to bring back our popular puppet shows, and we want to perform one of your scripts!
 Write a short play that would be about 5 minutes long.
 We have a lot of animal puppets, so we encourage having animals as the main characters.
 The story can be about whatever you dream up, but we would love it if it were camping or outdoorsy-themed.
 Submissions will be accepted between May 15th and June 15th.
 The winning submission will be performed on July 21st at 4:30 p.m. as part of our puppet show lineup.

 Have you heard of our Adventure Pass system?
 Check out passes to fun places, such as the Blank Park Zoo, The Science Center of Iowa, and the Grout Museum District.
 Check it out >here.

 In collaboration with the City of Cedar Falls and with the support of the Cedar Falls Community Foundation, the Cedar Falls Public Library has opened its first StoryWalk® at Big Woods Lake Campground.
-Spend time with family/friends, enjoy nature, and read our summer book Creepy Carrots by Aaron Reynolds.
+Spend time with family/friends, enjoy nature, and read our winter book Over and Under the Snow by Kate Messner.
 Click >here to learn more about the StoryWalk®.